sihamais/searchingo/README.md

 #### 1. Number of lines in the repository
 Since Github API does not provide a method to get the number of lines, I've chose to display the number of bytes of the chosen language.

 This does still demonstrate the scale of the repository.
 Thus, the list is sorted according to the number of bytes.

 #### 2. Size of each repository using the pie chart
-Since our metric is the number of bytes, the chart will rely on this metric to display repository proportions.
+Since our metric is the number of bytes, the chart will rely on this metric to display repository sizes.

 #### 3. Concurrency
-The program uses goroutines and channels to concurrently fetch data of the repositories which uses the chosen language.
+The program uses goroutines and channels to concurrently fetch data for the repositories which uses the chosen language.
 The number of workers is defined manually.

 ## Tech Stack

-**Client:** HTML, CSS, VanillaJS, Charts.js
+**Client:** HTML, CSS, VanillaJS, Chart.js

 **Server:** Go, Gin